phil-opp/talk-konstanz-may-2018/content/index.md

 # Encapsulating Unsafety

 - Not everything can be verified at compile time
+- Sometimes you need `unsafe` in a kernel
+    - Writing to the VGA text buffer at `0xb8000`
+    - Modifying CPU configuration registers
+    - Switching the address space (reloading `CR3`)
+--

 - Rust has `unsafe` blocks that allow to
     - Dereference raw pointers
     - Call `unsafe` functions